-A sharded cluster instance is created based on multiple three-node replica sets.
-Each sharded cluster instance consists of three components: mongos, shard, and config server.
-You can specify the number and configuration of mongos nodes and shards as required to create ApsaraDB for MongoDB clusters that provide different service capabilities.
+A sharded cluster instance comprises three components: mongos, shard and ConfigServer.
+You can choose the configuration and number of mongos and shards to create ApsaraDB for MongoDB sharded cluster instances that have different performance.

 Architecture of sharded cluster instances

 A mongos is a router server that routes queries and writes to the corresponding shards of sharded cluster instances.
 A mongos uses a standalone structure.
 You can purchase multiple mongos in the console to achieve load balancing and failover.
 A single sharded cluster instance supports 2 to 32 mongos.

 A shard (sharding server) stores data in a database.
 A shard uses a three-node replica set structure.
 You can scale simultaneous operations of data storage, reading and writing horizontally by purchasing several shards in the console.
 A single sharded cluster instance supports 2 to 32 shards.Note Each shard is a fixed three-node replica set structure.
 You cannot modify the number of nodes.

 A ConfigServer is a configuration server that is used to store metadata for clusters and shards.
 Metadata indicates data about what each shard contains.
 A ConfigServer uses a fixed three-node replica set structure.
 Its default specification is 1 core, 2 GB memory, and 20 GB disk storage space.Note Specifications set for ConfigServer cannot be modified.